PeterKwesiAnsah/TTWS/README.md

 # TTWS
 TTWS (The Tiny Web Server) as the name implies is a minimal iterative HTTP/1.1 web server written in C that serves both static and dynamic content.
 It uses `libpq` to connect to a PostgreSQL-compatible database server and exposes simple(CRUD) user management URIs.

+# Note
+The DB client depends on the official postgres client interface shared library `libpq` and the c header file `libpq-fe.h` that contains the client interface declarations.